Internet-Draft Token Exchange Target Service Discovery June 2026

 • The authorization server SHOULD log access to the discovery endpoint for security monitoring

-6.5.
+5.6.
 Token Confidentiality

 The subject token is transmitted in the request.
 The authorization server MUST require the use of TLS as specified in Section 1.6 of [RFC6749] to protect the token in transit.
+Because the request body carries a live credential, the authorization server MUST NOT record the subject_token (or other equally sensitive request content) in logs, audit records, or error reports, and SHOULD avoid emitting it where it could be retained by intermediaries.

-6.6.
+5.7.
 Error Handling

 The authorization server MUST NOT provide detailed error messages that could aid an attacker in understanding the authorization server's internal state or policies.
 Error responses SHOULD be generic and not reveal specific information about why a request failed beyond what is necessary for the client to correct the request.

-7. Privacy Considerations
+6. Privacy Considerations

-The discovery endpoint returns information about authorization relationships between subjects, clients, and target services.
+The discovery endpoint returns information about authorization relationships between subjects, clients, and Target Services.
 This information may be considered privacy-sensitive, as it reveals:

 To protect privacy:

-8. IANA Considerations
+7. IANA Considerations

-8.1.
+7.1.
 OAuth Authorization Server Metadata Registry

-This specification registers the following value in the IANA "OAuth Authorization Server Metadata" registry [RFC8414] established by [RFC8414].
+This specification registers the following value in the IANA "OAuth Authorization Server Metadata" registry established by [RFC8414].

 Metadata Name: token_exchange_target_service_discovery_endpoint